Skip to content

 It is best to try them out little by little and observe what helps you best.
 Many of the home remedies you have probably even at home - or are generally extremely easy to integrate into your everyday life.

-1. use essential oils
+1. apply essential oils

 2. use cold or heat